invertase/notifee/docs/react-native/docs/android/permissions.md

   const channel = await notifee.getChannel();

   if (channel.blocked) {
-    console.log('Channel notification has been disabled');
+    console.log('Channel notification has been authorized');
   } else {
-    console.log('Channel notification has been enabled');
+    console.log('Channel notification has been denied');
   }
 }
 ```